Duke Kahanamoku: Statues and monuments

-In 1990, a 9-foot bronze statue of Kahanamoku was unveiled in Waikiki, in Honolulu, Hawaii.
+In 1990, a 9-foot bronze statue of Kahanamoku, by Jan Gordon Fisher, was unveiled in Waikiki, in Honolulu, Hawaii.
 The statue is not facing the nearby ocean shore, but is facing the street, to welcome tourists and locals, in the spirit of Aloha.
+The statue was inspired by a photograph of Kahanamoku, with his arms wide open, standing on a surfboard, with his wife Nadine on his shoulders.

 In 1994, a statue of Kahanamoku by Barry Donohoo was inaugurated in Freshwater, NSW, Australia.
 It is the showpiece of the Australian Surfers Walk of Fame.

 On February 28, 2015, a monument featuring a replica of Kahanamoku's surfboard was unveiled at New Brighton beach, Christchurch, New Zealand in honor of the 100th anniversary of Kahanamoku's visit to New Brighton.

 A statue of Kahanamoku was installed in Huntington Beach, California.
 A nearby restaurant is named for him and is close to Huntington Beach pier.
 The City of Huntington Beach identifies with the legacy of surfing, and a museum dedicated to that sport is located here.

 In April 2022, NSW Heritage announced that Kahanamoku would be included in the first batch of Blue Plaques to be issued, to recognize his contribution to recreation and surfing.

 A sculpture of Kahanamoku flanked by a male knee paddler and a female prone paddler commemorating the Catalina Classic Paddleboard Race was installed on the Manhattan Beach Pier in 2023.